fordesmith/crisp-dna/_docs/muffin-protocol.md

 The Muffin Protocol
 ===================

-The Muffin protocol (adapted from Crisp's "Bullprotokollet") is a lightweight, decentralized request routing protocol.
+The Muffin protocol (adapted from Crisp's "Bullprotokollet") is a lightweight, decentralised request routing protocol.
 It is designed to be the simplest possible way to handle requests that are shared by a distributed group of people.
 We use it mostly to handle incoming client requests.

 > We introduced this to Syncopate because we had just created a lightweight recruitment process, and later when we were creating a lightweight sales process we noticed many similarities.
 So we did an [extract to interface](http://sourcemaking.com/refactoring/extract-interface) refactoring and created this "Muffin Protocol" :o)